Category Archives: 2013 Films

 Grade: C

 Venus in Fur is a French-language film from 2013, directed by the enormously talented Roman Polanski, and based on the American play by David Ives.
-Interesting to note is that Ives’s play is itself based on a novel by Leopold von Sacher-Masoch entitled Venus in Furs.

-Polanski’s film adaptation is a filmed play and takes place entirely within the walls of a theater, except for the opening shot, as the camera pans inside the doorway of the theater as if the audience are the eyes of an approaching theater-goer.
+Polanski’s film adaptation is a filmed play and takes place entirely within the walls of a theater, except for the opening shot, as the camera pans inside the doorway of the theater as if the audience were the eyes of an approaching theater-goer.

-The subject matter is quite adult- sadomasochism and dominance, though there is little nudity and is not perverse in any way.
+The subject matter is quite adult- sadomasochism and dominance, though there is little nudity, and is not perverse in any way.

-The story surrounds Thomas, a stressed-out writer-director of a new play set to open soon in Paris.
-Finishing touches must be handled as well as casting the lead actress!
 His play is an adaptation of Venus in Furs and a frustrated Thomas is on the phone complaining about an unsuccessful day attempting to cast the lead role of Wanda.

 A disheveled actress named Vanda wanders into the theater and attempts to convince Thomas to let her read for the part, which she desperately wants.